angelicyoko/innate_cosmetics/README.md

 Project Start on 10/15/21 using this tutorial =>https://www.youtube.com/watch?v=I2UBjN5ER4s Knowledge of ReactJS and general web development, nil 10/16/21 time to judge it up and make it my own...
+11/18/21 update: wireframes completed, time to crash course javascript, html, and css.
+Gonna attempt this through adobeXD and anima or react native generator.

+Some things I have learned about myself, I do not think I have an eye for design lol.